cpg94/chrome-ext-render/README.md

 # chrome-ext-render

-Had issues using componentWillUnmount with Chrome Extensions which were built on sites using React. `componentWillUnmount` would never trigger so all event listeners would still be active.
+Had issues using `componentWillUnmount` with Chrome Extensions which were built on sites using React. `componentWillUnmount` would never trigger so all event listeners, etc, would still be active.

-This makes sure that components in your app will call `componentWillUnmount` and also the rendered element off the page, including the node that it was mounted to if you want.
+This makes sure that components in your app will call `componentWillUnmount` and also remove the app from the DOM, including the node that it was mounted to if you want.

 ```
 yarn add chrome-ext-render